a-rosenberg/cookbook/recipes/shakshuka.md

 - 2 Anaheim peppers; seeds removed and diced
 - 3 jalapeño or 2 serrano peppers; sliced
 - 1 Tbsp cumin
-- 2 tsp smoked paprika
+- 1 Tbsp smoked paprika
-- 28oz san marzano tomatoes
+- 28oz high quality tomatoes; e.g., san marzano
 - 1 can chickpeas; drained and rinsed
 - 6 or 7 eggs
 - 1 handful of chopped parsley; can also used chopped cilantro or thinly sliced green onion as garnish
 - 1/4 cup crumbled feta
-- olive oil and pepper to finsih
+- olive oil and pepper to finish
+- (optional) fresh or pickled radish for garnish

 ### instructions
 1. Heat a 12-14" pan on medium heat.
 Add onions, peppers, a few tablespoons of olive oil and a small pinch of salt and